 Accordingly, See Me Not sees its release via Anticon in the States, and on the Notwist’s Alien Transistor elsewhere.

 Vinyl is housed in a beautiful gatefold cover, designed by Odd Nosdam!

-scientists as they are composers and instrumentalists -- they’re obsessed with sound as particles in motion, and devoted to creating stylistic collisions that pop as much as they probe....more
+they are composers and instrumentalists -- they’re obsessed with sound as particles in motion, and devoted to creating stylistic collisions that pop as much as they probe....more